Sean Miller: Xavier (2nd stint)

 Miller was hired by Xavier on March 19, 2022, after having last coached at the school in 2009.
+In his first season back at Xavier (2022–23) Miller led the Musketeers to a 27-10 record which included a 2nd place finish in the BIG EAST regular season and being the Runner-Up at the BIG EAST Tournament.
+Xavier advanced to the Sweet 16, the 9th in program history, eventually losing to Texas.
+After finishing with a losing record after experiencing two season ending injuries in the summer before the 2023-24 season started to Zach Freemantle & Jerome Hunter, Miller led Xavier back to the NCAA Tournament in the 2024-25 season.
+The 11-seed Musketeers beat Texas in the First Four play-in round before losing to Illinois in the first round of the Midwest Regional.

+Texas

+The announcement that Miller would take the job vacancy in Texas happened on March 23, 2025 after Texas fired its previous head coach, Rodney Terry.

 USA Basketball

 Miller served as the head coach of the USA men's Under-19 junior national team, which competed at the 2015 FIBA Under-19 World Championship.
 The USA team ended up with a perfect 7–0 record and a gold medal.
 As a result of this performance, Miller was named the co-national coach of the year by USA basketball.
 He was replaced in 2017 by close friend John Calipari as the head coach, ending his 2-year run.

 Personal life

-Miller and his wife, Amy, have three sons.
+Miller and his wife, Amy, have three sons (Austin, Cameron and Braden).
 His brother, Archie Miller, is the men's basketball head coach at Rhode Island.